ArturMarschenkulov/obsidian_vault_uni_education/math/Ordinary differential equations/Bernoulli differential Equation.md

-  A Bernoulli differential equation is a type of first-order differential equation tshat has a the following general form.
+   A Bernoulli differential equation is a type of first-order differential equation that has a the following general form.
 $$a(x)y'+b(x)y=c(x)y^n$$
 Where $a(x), b(x), c(x)$ are function of $x$ with $n \in \mathbb{Z}$.